 It is definitely a place where history played its part in shaping and making this island distinct.

-Aegina has many stories to tell, and the Athenians know that very well.
+Aegina has many stories to tell, and the Athenians know that quite well.

 One of the most iconic landmarks of Aegina is the ancient temple of Aphaia.

-Located within a sanctuary complex dedicated to the goddess Aphaia, the temple stands on a 160-meter (530-foot) peak on the eastern side of the island, approximately 13 kilometers (8 miles) east from the main port.
+Located within a sanctuary complex dedicated to the goddess Aphaia, the temple stands on a 160-meter (530-foot) peak on the eastern side of the island, approximately thirteen kilometers (eight miles) east of the main port.